TeachUpbeat/upbeat-cloudformation-json-stitcher/README.md

 AWSTemplateFormatVersion
 Description
 ```
-See examples below for reference.
+See examples above for reference.

 ## Resource Mapping
 The filename (sans .json extension) is used as the resource name in the constructed template. (e.g., MyS3Bucket.json is mapped to Template.Resources.MyS3Bucket in the generated JSON template)